 If you are still not sure how you will travel to college you may want to read Travel Support Information Sheet for college students.

 Other travel support for students (not limited to children/young people with additional needs):

 - Arriva Midlands student travel - students studying full-time at universities, colleges or sixth form schools.

 - Mango card - available on Trent Barton buses for travel throughout the Derby City area.

 - Spectrum - an all-day multi-operator bus travel ticket for Derby available on Arriva, Trent Barton, Notts and Derby and Little's services.

-- Public transport information and advice - for support from other transport operators, please contact them directly.
+- - for support from other transport operators, please contact them directly.